Section 1 Introduction

-DNA Skills is committed to preserving the privacy of its staff and apprentices, and to comply with the Data Protection Act (1998) and the General Data Protection Regulation.
+DNA Skills is committed to preserving the privacy of its staff and apprentices, to comply with the Data Protection Act (2018) and the General Data Protection Regulation (GDPR).

-The data protection principles are set out in the Data Protection Act (1998).
-Article 5 of the General Data Protection Regulation requires that personal data shall be:
+The data protection principles are set out in the Data Protection Act (2018).
+In line with Article 5 of the General Data Protection Regulation DNA Skills will ensure that all personal data is:

 1.2 Purpose of the policy

 This policy outlines the responsibilities of all staff (including third parties under contract, and or self-employed/volunteers) with regard to the Data Protection Act (2018) and the General Data Protection Regulation.